Why Backup?

 Backing-up a web site’s database is considered a common sense.
 We all know that, yet we often forget about it.

-Some people are fortunate 100 who never ever lost their database.
+Some people are so fortunate that they never ever lost their database.
 Lucky for them.

 What is Backup2Mail?